 It's also very liberating to realize that "it's all been done" so don't obsess about being unique or coming up with something revolutionary and/or new every single time.
-There are only so many colors, but artists can take them and make their own music.
+There are only so many colors, but artists can take them and make their own art.
+There are only so many musical notes on the scale, but musicians can take them and make their own music.